1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Because you pour grease from your fried turkey down the drain -- NOT COVERED.

 It actually doesn’t matter how your sewer backs up.
-Most homeowners policies do not cover damage caused by sewage backup, says Kate Hollcraft, a spokesperson for Allstate Insurance.
-You typically have to purchase this coverage separately for an additional $40 to $50 a year, she says.
+Most homeowners policies do not cover damage caused by sewage backup.
+You typically have to purchase this coverage separately for an additional $50 or so a year.
 See I.I.I.’s Insure Against the Risk of Sewer Backup fact sheet for more information.

 When cooking your holiday meals, don’t pour grease or dispose of waste in the sink to avoid clogging the drain, which can lead to sewer problems.
-Sewage-backup claims increase 19% during the holidays, according to Allstate.
+Sewage-backup claims increase 19% during the holidays, according to a 2013 Allstate report.

 Then your dog chases it and destroys your belongings -- NOT COVERED.

 If you've seen the aforementioned "National Lampoon's Christmas Vacation," then surely you remember this scene from the movie.
 But Clark Griswold (Chevy Chase) would not have been protected by his homeowners insurance for the damage.
-Hollcraft says that a standard policy won't cover damage caused by rodents (which is what a squirrel is) and domestic animals such as dogs and cats.
+A standard policy won't cover damage caused by rodents (which is what a squirrel is) and domestic animals such as dogs and cats, according to Allstate.
 However, it will provide protection if a wild animal -- let's say a reindeer -- gets into your house and causes damage.

 Santa left under the tree -- COVERED.

-Insurance claims for theft increase 5% during the holidays, according to Allstate.
-So don’t leave gifts under the Christmas tree in plain view because it’s an invitation to burglars.
+A 2015 Allstate survey found that 4% of those polled experienced a home break-in during the holidays and 8% experienced theft of holiday packages.
+So don’t leave deliveries unattended on your doorstep or gifts under the Christmas tree in plain view.
+Both offer an invitation to burglars.
 Keep the shades closed, put your tree in a room that doesn’t face the street, or keep gifts hidden until you actually give them.

 Disappears from the back seat of your car -- MAYBE.